Food waste collection

 What liners should I use?

-We will provide you with liners when we deliver your food waste containers but if you run out, you can use anything from old shopping bags to bread, cereal, crisp or salad bags, a sheet of newspaper or buy bags on a roll such as pedal bin liners or compostable liners.
-Please don’t use black bins bags or other food trays and packaging.
+You can line your caddy with anything from old shopping bags to bread, cereal, crisp or salad bags, a sheet of newspaper or you can buy bags on a roll such as pedal bin liners or compostable liners to line your caddy.
+Please don’t use black bins bags or other food trays and packaging to line your caddy.

 What happens to the liners?